 - Assess potential triggers: As detailed earlier in this article, many factors can trigger resident-on-resident abuse.

 How do I identify resident on resident abuse?

-Assaults or abuse don’t always happen in front of other people.
-For many victims the abuse will be hidden and the resident will be reluctant or unable to talk about it.
+Aggression or abuse don’t always happen in front of other people.
+For many victims, the abuse will be hidden, and the resident will be reluctant or unable to talk about it.
 However, there are indications you can look out for.

 One of the most common signs is a change in your relative’s behavior.
 They may become withdrawn, depressed, and seem anxious.
 They may also have lost weight because of a poor appetite.
 Another thing you might notice is lost possessions or money.

 There are also physical signs, like bruises, cuts, and scratches.
 In cases of sexual abuse, they may have STDs.

 What should I do if I suspect a relative is being abused?